 - Parking space(s) designated Handicapped are to be used only by vehicles that display an officially issued parking permit.

-All strollers must be parked in designated areas.
+Park strollers in designated areas.
 Strollers are not allowed on the main pool deck for safety reasons.

 POOL MANAGEMENT is authorized to close the pool whenever necessary.